Jamal931/WeatherSplash/README.md

 ### Fetch Weather Data

-The app fetches weather data from an external API.
-Ensure you have a valid API key and configure it in the `.env` file or in the code.
+The app fetches weather data from the OpenWeatherMap API.
 ### Example Output

 Once a city is entered and the "Get Weather" button is clicked, the app will display: